 Amy Finkelstein is the John & Jennie S. MacDonald Professor of Economics at the Massachusetts Institute of Technology.
 She is the co-founder and co-Scientific Director of J-PAL North America, a research center at MIT that encourages and facilitates randomized evaluations of important domestic policy issues.
-She is also the founding Editor of American Economic Review: Insights and the co-Director of the Health Care Program at the National Bureau of Economic Research.
+She is also the founding Editor of American Economic Review: Insights and the co-Director of the Economics of Health Program at the National Bureau of Economic Research.
 She is a member of the National Academy of Sciences and of the Institute of Medicine, and a fellow of the American Academy of Arts and Sciences and of the Econometric Society.

 Dr. Finkelstein’s areas of specialization are public finance and health economics.
 Her research focuses on market failures and government intervention in insurance markets, and on the economics of healthcare delivery.
 From 2008-2020 she served as co-Director of the Public Economics Program at the National Bureau of Economic Research.